 Dental crowns are a great way to fix a variety of dental problems.
 They act like a “cap” for damaged, decayed, or badly discolored teeth.
-Dr. Cavallo, a skilled dentist in Woodbridge, often recommends a dental crown after root canal therapy to save natural teeth and support long-term oral health.
-Dental Crowns are one of the many restorative treatments we offer at our dental practice in Woodbridge, Virginia.
+Woodbridge dentist Dr. Joseph Cavallo also recommends a dental crown after root canal therapy to save natural teeth and support long-term oral health.
+Dental crowns are one of the many restorative treatments we offer at our dental office in Woodbridge, Virginia.

 What Do Dental Crowns Treat?

-We can provide you with a dental crown in our Woodbridge, VA, dental office for many reasons:
+We can provide you with a dental crown in our Woodbridge, VA, dental office for many reasons.
+Crowns can:

-If you have a tooth that is stained or does not match the rest of your smile, a crown can improve its appearance by covering the tooth completely.
+- Cover Discolored or Misshapen Teeth: You can get a crown you have a stained tooth or a tooth that doesn’t match the rest of your teeth.
+A crown can improve its appearance by covering the tooth completely.

-Crowns can anchor a traditional dental bridge in place.
+- Complete Restorations: Crowns can anchor a traditional dental bridge in place.
 They hold the bridge securely by attaching to the natural teeth on either side of a gap.
 A crown is the visible part of a dental implant.
-When you replace a missing tooth with an implant, the crown is attached to the implant to create a natural-looking smile.
+When you replace a missing tooth with an implant, we’ll attach a crown.

 Dental Crown Treatment in Woodbridge, VA